 15. Application of Article 6 (public participation in decision making related to certain activities)

-85. The amendment to the Administrative Procedures Code affected public participation in administrative procedures relating to the environment in more than one way.
+105. The amendment to the Administrative Procedures Code affected public participation in administrative procedures relating to the environment in more than one way:

-it expanded the application of the institution of the public hearing.
+It expanded the application of the institution of the public hearing.
 With a view to effectively resolving disputes, the holding of a public hearing is mandatory if over fifty clients or over five organisations deemed to be clients participate in the procedure (unless provided otherwise by law).
 The institution of the public hearing not only applies to environmental procedures, but to all public administrative procedures.
 Thus, the public may access key facts and information of the procedure, as well as the positions of clients, other stakeholders and the authority in procedures that are only indirectly related to the environment.

-it also expands the possibility of public access by granting wider public access to the decision concluding the procedure and the decision annulling the decision of first instance and obliging the authority passing the decision of first instance to conduct a new procedure by stipulating that data of public interest contained therein must be made accessible to anyone if requested.
+It also expands the possibility of public access by granting wider public access to the decision concluding the procedure and the decision annulling the decision of first instance and obliging the authority passing the decision of first instance to conduct a new procedure by stipulating that data of public interest contained therein must be made accessible to anyone if requested.
 Thus, the application for access to a decision not containing personal data and classified data is not bound to proof of lawful interest to the access of such data, and with a view to ensuring the enforcement of greater access to data of public interest, the authority is required to provide an extract of the document to the applicant that also contains data which are not accessible to the applicant.

+As per paragraph (5) of section 15 of the Ket. those civil organizations may be provided with client entitlement which organization’s registered activities are concerned with the protection of certain fundamental rights, or the fulfilment of certain public interests.
+Section (5a) states that during magisterial procedures, civilian organizations whose registered activities are concerned with the protection of certain fundamental rights or the fulfilment of certain public interests are entitled to the right of statement during the procedure.

 Article 6, paragraphs 1 to 10 (participation in the licensing of activity with a material effect on the environment)

-86. The activities listed in Annex I to the Convention are subject to EIA (environmental licensing) and/or the integrated environmental licensing procedure in Hungary.
+106. The activities listed in Annex I to the Convention are subject to EIA (environmental licensing) and/or the integrated environmental licensing procedure in Hungary.
 Both procedures are in line with relevant EU legal acts, such as Directive 2003/35/EC amending the underlying EU legal acts, and Directives 85/337/EEC and codified Directive 2008/1/EC, to ensure that these are in full compliance with the relevant provisions of the Aarhus Convention.
-Prior to the environmental impact assessment procedure, the framework of the feasibility of investments likely to produce a material effect on the environment is provided by national, priority regional and country spatial planning.
-The coordination of regulations adopting the spatial plans is open to the public, accessible on the Internet, and anyone can submit an opinion in connection with the plans.
+107. Prior to the environmental impact assessment procedure, the framework of the geographical placement of investments likely to produce a material effect on the environment is provided by national, priority regional and country spatial planning.
+The coordination of regulation frameworks regarding spatial planning schemes, are accessible on the Internet, and anyone can submit an opinion in connection with the plans.